Trepan-Debuggers/python2-trepan/docs/entry-exit.rst

 .. code:: console

    $ python /tmp/foo.py
    8530
    Starting TCP server listening on port 1955. # This is new

-Back to the shell where we issued the `kill -USR1`:
+Back to the shell where we issued the `kill -USR1` we can now attach to the debugger on port 1955:

 .. code:: console